 As a gardener, it can be tempting to let a cucumber, zucchini, or asparagus spear grow another day, until it’s just a little larger.
 It is equally easy for that day to turn into 3, all the time it takes for that vegetable to grow into a less flavorful giant.
 So go ahead and pick them small—the plant will grow more, and you’ll enjoy the best it has to offer.

 Freshly harvested fruits and vegetables are so delicious you won’t want to turn them into a slow-cooked sauce or heavily seasoned bake.
 A splash of oil, a quick flash in the pan, and they’re ready for the table.
 Most of my garden-fresh meals don’t need a recipe: They’re based on what’s ready in the garden and the easiest method of transforming the haul into a quick meal—preferably one that requires little time at the stove or oven in the heat of summer.

 Still, some dishes have become favorites, with recipes that I follow most of the time.
-This month, I’ll introduce you to two mouth-watering ways to eat squash blossoms, a garden delicacy that’s difficult—but not impossible—to enjoy out of season.
-I’ll also share some tasty quick tomato dishes and midsummer fruit and vegetable salads that will make you forget the greens have already bolted.
-And you’ll become addicted to easily prepared and aptly named summer rolls.
+This month, I’ll introduce you to a mouth-watering way to eat squash blossoms, a garden delicacy that’s difficult—but not impossible—to enjoy out of season.
+I’ll also share some tasty quick tomato and wild fruit dishes that will make you forget the greens have already bolted.
+And you’ll become addicted to easily prepared and aptly named Summer Rolls.
 See you next week!